phalcon/documentation/docs/application-micro.md

 !!! warning "NOTE"

-    Prior to Phalcon v5.3.0, the `Micro` object was automatically registered in the dependency injection container with the name `application`.
-This is no longer the case.
+    Starting from Phalcon v5.3.0, the `Micro` object is no longer automatically registered in the dependency injection container with the name `application`.
+Developers are required to manage the application instance explicitly.

 ## Methods